-WRITE and READ commands occur to any bank selected during standard operation, but only the selected banks or segments of a bank in PASR will be refreshed during self refresh.
-It is important to note that data in unused banks or portions of banks will be lost when PASR is used.
+WRITE and READ commands occur to any bank selected during standard operation, but only the selected banks, or segments of banks, in PASR will be refreshed during SELF REFRESH.
+It is important to note that data in unused banks, or portions of banks, will be lost when PASR is used.